Xiaoma7/Text-summarization/ReadMe.md

 Text mining and natural language processing have been trending topics in the field of data science.
-In this project, I build a R application that can summarize articles of different formats in a few number of sentences, as well as extracting a number of keywords from the ariticle.
+In this project, I build a R application that can summarize articles of different formats in a few number of sentences, as well as extracting important keywords from the ariticles.

 The are two main categoires in the approaches to text summarization: